Skip to main content

 The state's safe drinking water code NR 809 will be revised to include updates to lead and copper standards.

 The intent of proposed rule DG-04-24 is to update ch.
 NR 809, Wis.
 Adm.
-Code (related to control of lead and copper in public drinking water) to be consistent with 2021 revisions to the Federal Lead and Copper Rule, 40 CFR 141.80 to 141.93, with the anticipated October 2024 federal rule revision – Lead and Copper Rule Improvements and other federal laws addressing lead and copper in public drinking water.
+Code to be consistent with the federal 2021 Lead and Copper Rule Revisions (LCRR), the federal 2024 Lead and Copper Rule Improvements (LCRI) and other federal laws addressing lead and copper in public drinking water.

 Rulemaking Timeline